Welcome Back to Carroll Cafe!

 Reservations will be available soon.

 Advance reservations close at 4:00 p.m. on the day of the show, or when the show sells out.
 Reservations will be held until 20 minutes after the start of the show; after that time seating may be limited and is not guaranteed.
 We are unable to refund advance reservations.
 All payments for advance reservations are processed through PayPal, but you do not need a PayPal account to pay for your reservation.

-We invite you to enjoy delicious refreshments made by Lauren Seat (of the blog A Seat at the Table) available before the show and at the intermission.
-A changing choice of savories enough for a light meal, topped off with fabulous desserts, will add to the happiness of the concert experience!
+We invite you to enjoy delicious refreshments from the Cafe at Carroll Cafe available before the show and at the intermission.
+A changing choice of savories enough for a light meal, topped off with fabulous desserts and beverages will add to the happiness of the concert experience!
 Always vegetarian, with some vegan and gluten-free options most months, all lovingly made by Sandra.